tribbloid/spookystuff/README.md

 So far spookystuff only supports LINQ style query language, APIs are not finalized (in fact, still far from that) and may change in the future.

-I'm trying to make the query language similar to the language-integrated query of Spark SQL.
-However, as organizations of websites are fundamentally different from relational databases, it may gradually evolve to attain maximum succinctness.
+I'm trying to make the query language similar to SQL.
+However, as organizations of websites are very different from relational databases, it may gradually evolve to attain maximum succinctness (until 1.0.0, at which point it will have an API freeze).

 If you want to write extension for this project, MAKE SURE you don't get *NotSerializableException* in a local run (it happens when Spark cannot serialize data when sending to another node), and keep all RDD entity's serialization footprint small to avoid slow partitioning over the network.